 Vaginal Birth After Cesarean Delivery Topic Guide

-Vaginal Birth After Cesarean Delivery: Vaginal birth after cesarean delivery (VBAC) is when a woman has had a cesarean delivery (C-section) before, and she delivers the next baby vaginally.
+Vaginal Birth After Cesarean Delivery (VBAC): Vaginal birth after cesarean delivery (VBAC) is when a woman has had a cesarean delivery (C-section) before, and she delivers the next baby vaginally.
 If a woman and her doctor decide a VBAC is an option, she will have a "trial of labor," with the goal of vaginal childbirth.
 Despite the trial, many women still need another C-section.

 Placenta Previa Placenta previa (also called low lying placenta) is a complication of pregnancy in which the placenta rests low in the uterus (womb) and covers all or part of the opening to the cervix.
 Causes include scarring, prior caesarian delivery, prior D&C procedure, and smoking, among other causes.
 The main symptom is bleeding.
 Treatment may include caesarian delivery.

 - How to Take Care of Your New Arrival